cyberphor/scripts/README.md

-# A Wiki for Scripting
+# Scripts
-> Includes scripts I've written in BASH, PowerShell, Python, Ruby, and Zeek.
+> Includes code I wrote in Python, PowerShell, and other languages.

 * [BASH](/BASH/)
 * [PowerShell](/PowerShell/)